Playoffs: Spain

-For the 2010–11 season, the Segunda División experimented with promotion playoffs between the 3rd to 6th-placed teams, similar to the rules in the English and Italian systems.
+Since the 2010–11 season, the Segunda División established promotion playoffs between the 3rd to 6th-placed teams, similar to the rules in the English and Italian systems.
 However, due to reserve teams being allowed to compete in the same football league system, subsequent places may be allowed to play off depending on reserve teams finishing within the 3rd to 6th places.

 At a lower level, playoffs in Segunda División B take place to decide the divisional title between the 4 group winners, and to decide which other teams would be promoted, as follows: